 When Patti was forced to close Fogue Studios’ doors following the shelter in place order, she quickly expanded her website to make artwork that was previously only available in her gallery available for sale online.

 She even set up a YouTube channel that includes video tours and interviews with artists to bring her customers close to the experience they would have previously had visiting her gallery in-person.

-“The past several weeks have put my creativity, flexibility and resiliency to the test,” Patti said.
+“The past several weeks have put my creativity, flexibility and resiliency to the test,” Patti said early in the COVID-19 pandemic.
 “I’m proud of how I’ve been able to quickly evolve my studio and am looking forward to connecting with other entrepreneurs to share lessons learned as others seek to adapt their businesses in response to our current crisis.”